zeroxoneafour/polonium/docs/usage.md

 ### Resizing tiled windows with your keyboard

-The default keybinds to resize tiled windows with your keyboard are `Meta+Shift+<directional arrow key>`.
+The default keybinds to resize tiled windows with your keyboard are `Meta+Ctrl+<HJKL>`.
 In the Half and Three Column layouts, you can only resize windows left and right.
 In the BTree layout, you can resize windows in all directions.

 ### Resizing tiled windows with your mouse